 A multilayer PCB has more than two layers.
 That is, anything more than a double sided PCB.

 Let’s start with the raw materials that make up PCBs.
 The foundation of the PCB is the rigid fiberglass laminate.
-When it comes to the manufacturing process, there are many types of PCB materials that may be used in the manufacturing process.
+When it comes to the manufacturing process, there are many types of PCB materials that may be used.
 Which material gets used is determined by the PCB designer in order to meet electrical, temperature, and other related properties.
 For this discussion we will just talk about the standard material that is used, which is fiberglass and often referred to as FR4.

 The FR4 material is already clad with copper when purchased by the PCB Manufacturer.
 A standard thickness would be .059″ of material clad with 1 oz of copper (1.34 mils) thick.
 The amount of copper weight that covers a square foot of area is what determines the 1 oz.
 The total then, would be close to .062″ in final thickness.
 Solder Mask and Legend, which we will discuss later, can be added as well and adds a tiny bit to the overall thickness.

 There are many different thicknesses available for double-sided boards.
 Some examples are .020″, .031″, .047″, .059″, .093″, .125″.

 Multilayer PCBs are only a little different that the Double Sided PCBs.

 As you can see in the image to the right, a four-layer board starts with a rigid core of FR4 and copper.
 The internal core is processed for traces on those prior to the other fiberglass and copper being added, and the entire board is laminated together.

 There is the B stage PrePreg, which is fiberglass that is still soft that will need to be heated in order to become rigid.
 It acts like a glue to keep the inner core adhered to the outer copper foil.